 When you’re trail running, sometimes you don’t see people for a long time.
 It could be miles or an hour or two.
 And when you finally happen upon one or two, it’s almost shocking.
-Everything sense concentrated and every detail about this person or people in the landscape absorbed.
+Every sense is concentrated and every detail about this person or people in the landscape is absorbed.
 When there’s more than one person, the space between people and what it might be saying is the most interesting part.

 I happened upon these 2 men at the top of a steep mile-long climb up Rhus Ridge.
 Where they are standing marks the transition to the more gentle though exposed terrain of Chamise Trail from Rancho San Antonio Open Space Preserve.
 They were so absorbed in conversation that they did not notice me or my huffing and puffing at all.